swaptacular/swpt_accounts/README.md

 [Dockerfile](https://github.com/epandurski/swpt_accounts/blob/master/Dockerfile).

-In order to work, containers started from the generated docker image should have access to:
+In order to work, containers started from the generated docker image should have access to the following services:

-1. A running PostgreSQL server instance, which holds all accounts and transfers data.
+1. A running PostgreSQL server instance, which all the data.

 2. A running RabbitMQ server instance, which acts as a broker for Swaptacular Messaging Protocol messages.
-There must be at least 4 RabbitMQ exchanges configured on that server:
+There must be at least 4 RabbitMQ exchanges configured on that server instance:

-   * `to_creditors` for messages that must be send to the creditors agents.
+   * `to_creditors` exchange: for messages that must be send to the creditors agents.
 The routing key that the container sets, will represent the creditor ID as hexadecimal.
 For example, for creditor ID equal to 2, the routing key will be `00.00.00.00.00.00.00.02`.

-   * `to_debtors` for messages that must be send to the debtors agents.
+   * `to_debtors` exchange: for messages that must be send to the debtors agents.
 The routing key that the container sets, will represent the debtor ID as hexadecimal.
 For example, for debtor ID equal to -2, the routing key will be `ff.ff.ff.ff.ff.ff.ff.fe`.

-   * `to_coordinators` for messages that must be send to the transfer coordinators.
+   * `to_coordinators` exchange: for messages that must be send to the transfer coordinators.
 Different types of transfer coordinators are responsible for performing different types of transfers.
 The most important types are: "direct", which must be sent to the creditors agents, and "issuing", which must be sent to the debtors agents.
 All messages sent to this exchange will have a correctly set `coordinator_type` header.
 The routing key will